bjarnel/arkit-tictactoe/README.md

 # arkit-tictactoe
 Bjarne Lundgren / bjarne@sent.com / @bjarnel

-In this example I have taken the simple scenekit tic-tac-toe, and tried to put it in ARKit :-) It works.. somewhat
+In this example I have taken the simple scenekit tic-tac-toe (another of my repositories), and tried to put it in ARKit :-) It works.. somewhat

 This is how it looks currently.
 Very ugly because I haven't fixed lighting yet.